At first glance, paper is paper right? How hard can it be?

 - If your wedding is all glam - a rose gold glitter would stand out really well against burgundy for some real drama.

 - If your wedding is black tie, be chic and sophisticated with white letterpress paper and a rich, crisp burgundy letterpress.

 How to use colorI'm a big fan of a monochromatic look - it's so elegant and sophisticated.
 Remember the rule of 3s - the eye likes odd numbers.
 The most eye catching designs will use 3 colors.
 I recommend white or ivory plus 2 colors that are in the same color family like this design.

 What else can I tell you about paper?
 I've talked a lot today about feeling paper and seeing the colors.
 How do you do that working with an online invitation designer?
 You ask her for samples :)

-I can't put together a custom invitation in your specific colors, I just don't have the stock on hand to do that, but I am always happy to send out small, 3x3" swatches in the colors you are using so that you can play with them like paint chips until you find the right combination for you.
+I can't put together a custom invitation in your specific colors, but I can send out small, 2x3" swatches in the colors you are using so that you can play with them like paint chips until you find the right combination for you.
 If I happen to have extra envelopes or pockets in the colors you're looking for, I'll throw that in your packet too!

-I recommend ordering a sample invitation in the style that you like - flat, pocket, gate card, etc and then let me know what colors you are using so I can include swatches!
+I recommend ordering a sample invitation of your favorite invitation and then let me know what colors you are using so I can include swatches!
 That way you can see a finished design and get a feel for the overall product and then play with the color swatches to get it just right.